 Glutenfree Berlin!
 The capital city of Germany is a wonderful place to visit.
 The combination of the impressive past and the way the city reinvents itself with all of the pop-up stores and new cafes makes it really worth it.
-In this review you’ll find our tips for restaurants that serve good glutenfree food in Berlin, plus some extra tips for must-see spots.
+In this review you’ll find our suggestions for restaurants that serve good glutenfree food in Berlin, plus some extra tips for must-see spots.

 First some practical tips for your visit to Berlin:

 - Paying by card in restaurants is not always possible, be sure you got some cash with you.

 - Making a reservation in restaurants is not really necessary (and not always possible).

 - You’ll find some of the restaurants outside the city center, but you can reach them easily with public transportation.